Sebastian Maniscalco

-Sebastian Maniscalco (/mænɪˈskælkoʊ/; /it/; born July 8, 1973) is an American stand-up comedian and actor.
-Best known for his stand-up comedy, Maniscalco has released six comedy specials.
+Sebastian Maniscalco (/mænɪˈskælkoʊ/; /it/) is an American stand-up comedian and actor.
+Best known for his stand-up comedy, Maniscalco has released seven comedy specials.
 He has also had supporting acting roles in the films Green Book (2018) and The Irishman (2019), playing mobster Joe Gallo in the latter.
-He also played Frank Russo in the 2022 film Somewhere in Queens, and later voice acted in The Super Mario Bros.
+He also played Frank Russo in the 2022 film Somewhere in Queens, and later voice acted in The Nut Job 2: Nutty by Nature (2017), The Super Mario Bros.
 Movie (2023) and IF (2024).
 Maniscalco co-wrote and co-starred in the 2023 film About My Father, with Robert De Niro playing the role of his father.
 Maniscalco starred in the TV series Bookie.

 Early life

-Maniscalco was born on July 8, 1973, in the Chicago suburb of Arlington Heights, Illinois, to Italian immigrants; his father Salvatore Maniscalco, who worked as a hairstylist, immigrated to the United States with his family from Cefalù, Sicily, at the age of 15.
+Maniscalco was born in the Chicago suburb of Arlington Heights, Illinois, to Italian immigrants; his father Salvatore Maniscalco, who worked as a hairstylist, immigrated to the United States with his family from Cefalù, Sicily, at the age of 15.
 His mother, Rose Maniscalco, was a secretary, and her family has origins in Naples, Campania and Sicily.
 Maniscalco is a Roman Catholic, and at eight years old, he was an altar boy at St. Cecilia Catholic Church in suburban Mount Prospect, Illinois.
 He is an alum of Rolling Meadows High School.
 He graduated from Northern Illinois University in 1995, where he was the president of the Sigma Pi fraternity chapter, with a degree in communication studies.
 After moving to Los Angeles in 1998, Maniscalco performed at open mics in bars and bowling alleys while working as a waiter at the Four Seasons Hotel in Beverly Hills, California, where he worked from 1998 to 2005.